chadwickbureau/baseballdatabank/core/readme2014.txt

 Removed two deprecated fields from the batting table.
 The G_batting and G_old fields were rendered obsolete when we created the appearances table.
-They've beenremoved from the batting table starting with this version
+They've been removed from the batting table starting with this version

 SchoolsPlayers has been replaced with a new table called CollegePlaying.
 This reflects advances in the compilation of this data, largely led by